mindedsecurity/behave/README.md

 # Behave!

-A monitoring browser extension for pages acting as bad boys
+A *(Still in Development)* monitoring browser extension for pages acting as bad boys

 ## Port Scan Monitoring

 Behave! will alert the user if the number of port or protocol used during a browser session exceeds a specific limit.

 The limit is 20 by default, but it can be changed by the user via preferences.

 Since Behave does not perform any DNS request,